ruudruud/ha-crestron-home/README.md

 ## Overview

-The integration communicates with the Crestron Home CWS (Crestron Web Service) server via HTTP to discover and control devices in your Crestron Home system.
+The integration communicates with the Crestron Home CWS (Crestron Web Service) server via HTTPS to discover and control devices in your Crestron Home system.

 ## Features